qtpeters/notes/MaterialDesignNotes.md

    d.
 Search box needs to be replaced by a simple magnifying glass
 1. The buttons on our cards are non-complient.
 They are not toggle buttons but they have no text.
 All buttons that are not toggle buttons _always_ have text and the icon is optional.
+1. The ripple effect cannot be red

+## Suggestions
+1. In the material spec, the section regarding how Material can grow to reveal other content looks like the property we should use to reveal the controls on a selected card for channels, files, etc. https://material.io/design/environment/surfaces.html#attributes

 ## Observations
 1. The vertical three dots menu ( kabob menu ) is consistently being referred to as the icon for the "overflow menu".
 I think